zockerei/Word-Counter-Bot/README.md

 ## Description

 Word-Counter-Bot is a Discord bot designed to count occurrences of specified words within messages.
 It allows users to add multiple words and admin users for tracking purposes.<br>
 I did not test the bot in linux, although im sure it works.
-Just not with the exe...
+Just use the main, sql and embed.py

 ## Commands